JamesCooteUK/SharpSphere/README.md

 - **File Upload** - Allows arbitrary files to be uploaded to the guest OS
 - **File Download** - Allows arbitrary files to be downloaded from the guest OS
 - **List VMs** - Lists the VMs managed by vCenter that have VMware Tools running
+- **Dump Memory** - Dump and download VM's memory, then manually extract credentials from LSASS offline using WinDbg and Mimikatz

 SharpSphere supports execution through Cobalt Strike's *execute-assembly*.